DrXiao/DrXiao/README.md

 - 📫 How to reach me **zxc71230@gmail.com**

 - ⚡ Fun fact **If you don't feel that C language is easy, it is only because you do not realize how complicated life is**

+- 👨‍💻 If you are also a Linux or C language enthusiast, **welcome to discuss the related skills!**

 <h3 align="left">Languages and Tools:</h3>